HugoChateauLaurent/sBCBG_Nengo/README.md

 # sBCBG_Nengo

+Implementation of [1] in Nengo and Nengo SPA
-Nengo's spiking implementation of Liénard &amp; Girard, 2014, J. Comput.
-Neurosci. (unfinished)
+[1] Liénard &amp; Girard, 2014, J. Comput.
+Neurosci.

 Find more about the project on [Researchgate](https://www.researchgate.net/project/Assessing-the-need-for-biological-plausibility-in-cognitive-modelling-a-focus-on-basal-ganglia-without-segregated-pathways).